maiosx/maiosx/README.md

 </a>

 - 🖥️ PC Setup
-  - Ultramarine Linux
+  - Windows 11
   - maiOSX

 - 📱 Phones
-  - iPhone 14 Pro
+  - iPhone 17e
   - iPhone 13 Pro
   - Samsung Galaxy S6
  ## You can make a donation on the [kofi page](https://ko-fi.com/maiosx) if you enjoy my projects.